JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

 ## Basic tasks

-The basic configurable unit in the plugin is an `application`.
+The basic configurable unit in the Compose Multiplatform Gradle plugin is an `application` (not to be confused with the [Gradle application](https://docs.gradle.org/current/userguide/application_plugin.html) plugin, which is deprecated).

 The `application` DSL method defines a shared configuration for a set of final binaries, which means it allows you to pack a collection of files, together with a JDK distribution, into a set of compressed binary installers in various formats.